skranz/skranz.github.com/_posts/2018-04-03-Energy Data.md

 Alternatively, if you want to learn about diverse economic data in quiz form, you can take a look at my data quiz: [http://skranz.github.io//r/2017/10/23/Dataquiz.html](http://skranz.github.io//r/2017/10/23/Dataquiz.html)

-But let me show you one more visualization that allows you to compare CO2 emmissions and total energy usage for different world regions:
+But let me show you one more visualization that allows you to compare CO2 emissions and total energy usage for different world regions:

 <!-- MotionChart generated in R 3.3.2 by googleVis 0.6.2 package -->